 For most adults, going to bed at night means stripping off whatever you wore to work and throwing on the closest thing you find.
 You may feel so tired that your sleepwear doesn’t seem like it’s very important, but when it comes to getting a truly high quality night of sleep, it actually makes quite a big difference.
 Here are some tips for choosing what to wear to bed.

-- Consider your temperature.
-If you suffer from temperature control issues or hot flashes during the night, you may want to invest in cooling sleepwear, like the types from Cool-jams™.
-These unique pajamas are made for both men and women, and they’re designed using our unique fabric that wicks away moisture from the body and leaves you feeling cool and dry.
-These sleepwear items are also lightweight and wrinkle resistant, which makes them the perfect choice for anyone who frequently travels.
+- Consider your temperature: If you suffer from temperature control issues or hot flashes during the night, you may want to invest in temperature regulating sleepwear, like the types from Cool-jams™.
+These unique pajamas are made for both men and women, and they’re designed using our proprietary fabric that wicks away moisture from the body and leaves you feeling dry and comfy.
+The sleepwear is also lightweight and wrinkle resistant, which makes these pjs the perfect choice for anyone who frequently travels.